vremenar/rpi-setup/README.md

 DLNA server
 ## Plex
 Plex media server.
 I had to disable transcoding as RPi was struggling.
 But it handles steaming to my TV just fine
-## Readarr, Lazy Librarian, Calibre, Calibre-web
+## Readarr, LazyLibrarian, Calibre, Calibre-web
 There are multiple application for eBook library management.
 Choose one that you like most.
 ## Radarr
 Movie library management